Girls Who Invest Announces Janet Cowell As New CEO

 “Over the past two and a half years, Kathleen Powers Dunlap has helped us execute on a bold vision to create a significant pipeline of talented and diverse young women prepared to succeed on investment teams in the asset management industry, and I thank her for her incredible passion and dedication to making this happen,” said Ms. Hingorani.

 “It has been tremendously fulfilling to empower the future leaders of an industry that I’ve been privileged to work in for 40 years,” said Ms. Dunlap.
 “I’m thankful for our incredible team, the GWI board, our advisory board, our partners and the scholar community for coming together to right the gender imbalance problem.
-It is an honor to pass the mantle to Janet as she takes Girls Who Invest—and the industry’s transformation—forward.”
+It is an honour to pass the mantle to Janet as she takes Girls Who Invest—and the industry’s transformation—forward.”